UT-Austin-RPL/amago/tutorial.md

 ### **5. Configure the `Experiment`**

 The `Experiment` has lots of other kwargs to control things like the ratio of data collection to learning updates, optimization, and logging.
-We might set up formal documentation at some point.
+Formal documentation for `Experiment` and the rest of the modules is coming soon.
 For now, you can find an explanation of each setting in the comments at the top of `amago/experiment.py`

 <br>